-- Establish community advisory panels comprised of diverse stakeholders to gather input on health IT initiatives - Develop a framework for a feedback loop that supports continuous improvement based on community insights for OeHI projects and share with other state agencies - Develop a dashboard that visualizes OeHI projects at various stages and the connection to other relevant state agency goals, data, and projects for transparency
+- Establish community advisory panels comprising of diverse stakeholders to gather input on health IT initiatives. - Develop a framework for a feedback loop that supports continuous improvement based on community insights for OeHI projects and share with other state agencies. - Develop a dashboard that visualizes OeHI projects at various stages and the connection to other relevant state agency goals, data, and projects for transparency.

-Goal 2: Support Secure and Appropriate Data Sharing
+Goal 2: Support Secure and Appropriate Sharing of Data

-- Establish a task force to identify and adopt relevant HIT standards to facilitate interoperability across systems in alignment with national efforts - Develop a comprehensive data mapping strategy to ensure consistent data integration and sharing across platforms - Implement advanced cybersecurity protocols and training programs to protect sensitive health information and build trust among users - Collaborate with stakeholders to create a unified health data exchange framework that aligns with national and local regulations - Establish a working group of state agency programs to identify shared data requests from health care and community partners, with the goal of aligning ways this information is collected and identifying opportunities to decrease burden on community partners
+- Establish an eHealth Commission subgroup to identify and adopt relevant HIT standards to facilitate interoperability across systems in alignment with national efforts. - Develop a comprehensive data mapping strategy to ensure consistent data integration and sharing across platforms. - Implement advanced cybersecurity protocols and training programs to protect sensitive health information, build trust among users, and support resilient technology systems. - Collaborate with stakeholders to create a unified health data exchange framework that aligns with national and local regulations. - Establish a working group of state agency programs to identify shared data requests from health care and community partners, with the goal of aligning ways this information is collected and identifying opportunities to decrease burden on community partners.